nord-data-recall/NANDReader_FTDI/README.md

    *spare_size* is the size of spare parta of page (in bytes)
    Read [**Geometry**](Geometry.md) how to use it

-9. Printing information about the process duration in days, hours, minutes and seconds.
+9. Printing information how long the process duration in days, hours, minutes and seconds.

+10. Configurable debug, showing internal application data.
+   Read [**Debug**](Debug.md) how to use it